boardscoutnz/boardscoutnz.github.io/docs/05-layout.md

   shrink and then re-stack the sidebar below the table.
 - The "NEW listings only" button is a full-width sidebar control at the very top of the filter column.
 Inactive = neutral grey; active = red to match the inline NEW pills on title cells.
-Label flips to "🆕 Showing NEW only — click to show all" when active.
+Label flips to "Show ALL Listings" when active.

 ---